modulaiot/system/README.md

-# system
+# System
-The Core Sytem forr Modula IOT
+The Core System for Modula IOT